|

 also note that according to analyzed definition, it does not require the processes to be unique.
 Only its set must be unique.
 Thus the very

-project requires understanding of the unique
+requires understanding of the unique

 word and may lead to many problems in interpreting this concepts.